MultifokalHirn/MultifokalHirn/README.md

 ### MultifokalHirn's GitHub Profile 👋

-Born and raised in Berlin, working with the great people of [Signatrix](https://www.textlog.de/32272.html).
+Hi, I am Lennard!
+I was born in Berlin and still live here _to this day_, working with the great people at [Signatrix](https://www.signatrix.com).

-💻 I’m currently working on Signatrix projects and my own little [superstructure](https://github.com/MultifokalHirn/superstructure)
+💻 During Covid, I worked on my own little dialectics tool called [superstructure](https://github.com/MultifokalHirn/superstructure), but for lack of collaborators I have halted work.
+🌱 I’m currently hosting my own podcast and produce a ton of music, feel free to ask me about it!
-🌱 I’m currently thinking about how to design my new apartment and working on getting better at music production 🤔 I’m getting into the question of how to be a good tech lead 💬 Ask me about Hegel
+🤔 I’m getting into the question of how to be a good tech lead 💬 After a while, most dicussions I have will end up with me declaring that again Hegel was right all along.

 🌎 Languages 🌎